endoli/understory/understory_virtual_list/README.md

   and convenience methods for visibility queries and scroll clamping.
 - [`GridTrackModel`]: an adapter that maps a per-track [`ExtentModel`] onto a per-cell view for grid-like layouts (tracks × cells).
+- [`TailAnchoredExtentModel`]: a wrapper that adds tail-anchoring helpers for chat/log-style lists that stick to the end of content.

 This crate deliberately does **not** know about widgets, display trees, or any particular UI framework.
 Host frameworks are responsible for: